Particular/ServicePulse/docs/frontend/platform-health-page.md

 ### Startup Scenario

-The Platform health page currently has a single startup scenario:
+The Platform health page has a single startup scenario:

 - `platform-health`